Last updated: October 2023

 Property Damage Liability

-Comprehensive coverage pays for loss or damage to your covered vehicle caused by an event other than collision, such as fire, theft, natural disaster, contact with birds or animals and vandalism.
+Comprehensive coverage pays for loss or damage to your covered vehicle caused by an event other than collision, such as fire, theft, natural disaster, contact with birds or animals, and vandalism.
+This type of coverage would come in handy if a large tree branch fell onto your insured vehicle or you collided with a deer late one night.

-Collision coverage pays for loss or damage to your vehicle as a result of colliding with another object, or the vehicle overturning.
+Collision coverage pays for loss or damage to your vehicle as a result of colliding with another object, a “hit and run”, or the vehicle overturning.
+This type of coverage would come in handy if you slid into your mailbox leaving the driveway one icy morning.

 Personal Injury Protection (PIP)

-In states with no-fault auto insurance coverage, this pays, within state specified limits, for certain medical, hospital, funeral and/or work loss expenses incurred by you, other passengers in your covered vehicle and pedestrians if struck by your covered vehicle.
+In states with no-fault auto insurance coverage, PIP pays, within state specified limits, for certain medical, hospital, funeral and/or work loss expenses incurred by you and other passengers in your covered vehicle after an accident regardless of fault.
+PIP also covers you if you’re injured as a passenger in a vehicle, as a rider of public transportation, or as a cyclist or pedestrian who’s been struck by a vehicle.

 Uninsured Motorist Coverage

-Pays for bodily injury and, in certain states, property damage sustained by you and other passengers in your covered vehicle in an accident for which the person legally liable does not have auto liability insurance or cannot be identified.
+Uninsured motorist coverage helps cover your costs if you are hit by someone without insurance, or who has minimal coverage.
+This coverage also protects you in cases of hit and run.
+It pays for bodily injury, and, in certain states, property damage sustained by you and other passengers in your covered vehicle in an accident for which the person legally liable does not have auto liability insurance or cannot be identified.
 In some states it also includes auto coverage for damages caused by at-fault drivers who have insufficient insurance to pay your claim.
+If uninsured motorist coverage is an option in your state, you may want to consider adding this coverage to your policy.

-Besides the basic auto insurance coverage, there are additional coverage options that you can choose to further protect yourself and your vehicle.
-Although these options usually come at an additional cost, they give drivers peace of mind on the road.
+Besides the basic auto insurance coverages, there are additional coverage and plan options that you can choose to further protect yourself and your vehicle.
+For an additional cost, these options can give drivers added peace of mind on the road.

 After you purchase a new vehicle, its value depletes up to 30 percent in the first three months you own the vehicle.
 If you get into an accident, or your car gets totaled, your insurance company may not reimburse you for the full value of the vehicle.
 Gap coverage insures your vehicle during this period.